odedlaz/oded.blog/source/_posts/hexo-performance-optimizations.md

 A week ago I migrated my blog from [Ghost to Hexo](/2017/07/11/From-Ghost-to-Hexo/) to gain better performance and save money.

-Hexo is said to be "Blazing Fast", but while Idid "feel" that my [Hexo](https://hexo.io/) based site was snappier than its predecessor, it was far from "Blazing Fast".
+Hexo is said to be "Blazing Fast", but while I did "feel" that my [Hexo](https://hexo.io/) based site was snappier than its predecessor, it was far from "Blazing Fast".

 Performance is extremely important.
 There are a lot of articles on the subject, most of which point out that website performance & uptime are key to user satisfaction.
 WebpageFX wrote a nice summary of the subject - [Why Website Speed is Important](https://www.webpagefx.com/blog/web-design/why-website-speed-is-important/).